BloomTech-Labs/booked-up-be/README.md

 -    Familiarity.
 -    Integration with PostgreSQL.
--    Very wide library selection with very active communities and support.
+-    Wide library selection with very active communities and support.
 -    Performance and scalability.

 # Endpoints